Space Group Symmetry of Chiral Fe-deficient van der Waals Magnet $\text{Fe}_{\text{3-x}}\text{GeTe}_{\text{2}}$ Probed by Convergent Beam Electron Diffraction: Convergent Beam and Selected Area Electron Diffraction

 \subsection{SAED and CBED}

-The determination of crystal symmetries by electron diffraction techniques has been carried out by employing both parallel illumination electron diffraction (i.e., selected area electron diffraction – SAED) as well a convergent illumination (CBED).
-We used the former to determine the Bravais lattice of $\text{Fe}_{\text{2.9}}\text{GeTe}_{\text{2}}$, where the centering and the presence of the screw axis $6_3$ is read off from systematic absences of reflections.
+The determination of crystal symmetries by electron diffraction techniques has been carried out by employing both parallel illumination electron diffraction (i.e., selected area electron diffraction – SAED) and convergent beam illumination electron diffraction (CBED).
+We used the SAED patterns to determine the Bravais lattice of $\text{Fe}_{\text{3-x}}\text{GeTe}_{\text{2}}$, where the centering and the presence of the screw axis $6_3$ is read off from systematic absences of reflections.
+The CBED patterns were recorded on a Gatan OneView camera with an exposure time of approximately $0.1$~s and a probe current around $100$~pA to ensure good signal-to-noise ratios.
+The convergent beam illumination aperture of $70$~$\mu m$ was chosen in order to obtain large, non-overlapping (in one instance also overlapping) diffraction disks with discernible contrast features, facilitating symmetry determination.

-To uniquely characterize the point group symmetries of $\text{Fe}_{\text{2.9}}\text{GeTe}_{\text{2}}$, CBED patterns have been recorded along a sufficient set of zone axis orientations.
-For hexagonal (e.g., $P6_3/mmc$) and trigonal (e.g., $P3m1$), these zone axis orientations are [001] and [uv0], where the latter orientation probes the existence of mirror symmetry perpendicular to the c-direction.
-Hence, the CBED measurements clarify directly, whether the crystal belongs to the hexagonal or trigonal system, with mirror symmetry along c-direction or not.
-We furthermore reiterate that CBED is a local probe, i.e., the diameter of the illumination spot of the convergent electron beam in the sample plane is of the order of nanometers.
+To uniquely characterize the point group symmetries of $\text{Fe}_{\text{3-x}}\text{GeTe}_{\text{2}}$, CBED patterns have been recorded along a sufficient set of zone axis orientations.
+For hexagonal (e.g., $P6_3/mmc$) and trigonal (e.g., $P3m1$), these zone axis orientations are $[0001]$ and $[uvw0]$, where the latter orientation probes the existence of mirror symmetry perpendicular to the c-direction.
+Hence, the CBED measurements clarify directly, whether the crystal belongs to the hexagonal or trigonal system, with mirror symmetry along $c$-direction or not.
+The presence or absence of symmetries in the CBED patterns have been analyzed quantitatively by computing the Euclidean difference between original and symmetry transformed CBED patterns.
+The details of that algorithm are described in Appendix \ref{app:symmetrycomputation}.
+We furthermore reiterate that CBED is a local probe, i.e., the diameter of the illumination spot of the convergent electron beam in the sample plane is around 10 nanometers.
+Thus, in spite of having recorded CBED patterns at several positions as well as overview images and parallel ED patterns of large areas that indicate good single crystal quality, we cannot exclude the presence of other crystal symmetries than those discussed in the following.